JLanzuisi/thesis/README.md

 are needed, as well as a call to `biber` for bibliographies.
 And this whole endevour as a correct order in which to call the binaries (isn't LaTeX lovely?).
-This is somewhat automated in `debug.sh`, so take a look at the script.
+This is somewhat automated in `build.sh`, so take a look at the script.